 There shall be the following Standing Committees:

-Section 2 Ad Hoc Committee
+Section 2 Ad Hoc Committees

-The President, with the approval of the Board of Directors, may establish ad hoc committees as may be necessary.
+The President, with the approval of the board of directors, may establish ad hoc committees as may be necessary.

 Section 3 Appointments